Part of Mount Rainier National Park

 This facility is the group site at Ohanapecosh Campground.
 Ohanapecosh, on the southeast side of Mount Rainier National Park, is surrounded by old growth forest and crossed by an exceptionally beautiful snow-fed river.
-Close to Ohanapecosh are popular hikes to Silver Falls and the Grove of the Patriarchs.
+Close to Ohanapecosh are popular hikes to Silver Falls.
+The Grove of the Patriarchs trail is closed to public access until the bridge accessing the Grove is replaced.

 The main attraction at Mount Rainier National Park is the mountain itself, a glacier-clad volcano of immense proportions.
 At 14,411 ft., it dominates the skyline for hundreds of miles.
 Visitors travel through majestic old-growth forests, past tumbling waterfalls and historic buildings to reach sub-alpine meadows, where world-famous wildflower displays are seen in July and August.
 Popular activities in the park include sight-seeing, hiking, climbing and camping.